zbmed-semtec/zbmed-semtec.github.io/README.md

 5. `getCurrentGitUrl()`: Getting the current Git repository.
 6. `complexDataInList(data)`: Converts complex JSON element into a single element list.
 7. `createTableLink(data)`: Creates a link for the table with @id URL
+8. `def sortAndAppendTables(jsonData)`: Sorts the team members into current and former team members.

 ## Output